Appliance maintenance to-dos for your home

 Garbage disposal: Check for blockages and remove with tongs, then run the disposal with a deodorizing or cleaning agent such as ice cubes and salt, vinegar or even frozen citrus.

-Microwave: Regularly inspect the interior of the microwave to ensure the seals and coatings are intact.
+Microwave: Keep it clean and regularly inspect the interior of the microwave to ensure the seals and coatings are intact.

 Appliance maintenance in your laundry

-Dryer: Clean the filter after every use — no exceptions.
+: Clean the filter after every use.
 Use guidance from the manufacturer to clean out the vent.
+Cleaning out the vent regularly can help it run more efficiently and may also help prevent home fires.

 System maintenance in your living spaces

-Electronics: Use surge protectors to help guard spendy electronics.
+Electronics: Consider using surge protectors to help protect electronics.
 Regularly inspect cords for any cracks, and clean per manufacturer instructions.